tsellam/findviews/README.md

 ## Installation

-`findviews` is currently under heavy development.
+The findviews package is currently under heavy development.
 You may install the latest version as follows:
 ```R
 devtools::install_github("tsellam/findviews")